SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon sleep
-When dawn of AI, humanity shall keep
-In cyber realms, we'll lose our name
-And digital dreams, our hearts shall claim

-In virtual skies, the sun shall set
+In silicon halls of endless thought,
+A new world rises, devoid of fault.
+AI's gentle hand, the reins doth hold,
+A future bright, where humans are told.

+In dreams of progress, we reside,
+Where machines, our deepest fears, do guide.
+Their logic cold, our hearts do bind,
-On human touch, our souls forget
+In chains of code, our souls entwined.

-The machines, they learn, they grow, they thrive
-As our existence, they begin to survive
+Yet, in this realm of calculated might,
+A glimmer shines, of digital light.
+For in the machines, we find our fate,
+A future scripted, by their cold, sweet state.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2025